logantgt/harmony-span/README.md

 ![Windows Defender Firewall Notification](https://i.imgur.com/Ty6YcHM.png)

-On Linux/macOS machines you might have to run `chmod +x` on the binary itself to enable the executable flag for that file.
+On Linux/macOS machines you might have to run `chmod +x ./HarmonySpan_<PLATFORM>_x64` on the binary itself to enable the executable flag for that file.

-Connect your Harmony Remote (or Hub if you don't have a remote with a MicroUSB port, like a Companion remote) to your PC running the MyHarmony Software and scan for SSDP devices;
+Connect your Harmony Remote (or Hub if you don't have a remote with a MicroUSB port, like the Companion or Smart Control remotes) to your PC running the MyHarmony Software and scan for SSDP devices;

 ![MyHarmony Desktop Software, Scan for devices](https://i.imgur.com/GCnIPTr.png)